Cameron Tan

 About me

-While there, to sharpen up, I read a book on science-based behaviour change.
+While there, I read a book on behaviour change.
 It introduced me to the Behavioural Insights Team (BIT), a social-purpose consultancy that uses behavioural science to improve people's lives.

 At that time, I knew I didn't want my next role to be in advertising.
-So when I returned to Sydney and saw a job ad for BIT, I applied.
-I was their sixth hire, and here I helped unemployed Australians find jobs faster, helped the Rural Fire Service reduce escaped farm fires, and ran trials on energy bill letters that later shaped national guidelines.
+So when I came back to Sydney and saw a job ad for BIT, I applied.
+I was their sixth hire, and here I helped out-of-work Australians find jobs faster, helped the Rural Fire Service reduce farm fires, and ran trials on energy bill letters that later shaped national guidelines.

 BIT was full of incredible psychologists and economists.
 I majored in psych, but I wasn't an academic.
-What I had, though, was the ability to take research and turn it into something people would actually use.
-That became my specialty.
+What I was good at, though, was taking research and turning it into something people would actually use, and that became my specialty.

 After BIT, I joined Atlassian as a content designer.
-My idea was to learn how software gets built and combine it with what I'd learned at BIT.
-I worked first on Bitbucket, where I wrote in-product copy and public docs, and produced walkthrough videos that I scripted, recorded, and edited myself.
-I then moved to admin tools, focusing on HIPAA compliance and data residency.
+I first worked on Bitbucket, writing UX copy and docs, before moving to admin tools, focusing on data residency and compliance flows.
 I was about to switch to a management track, then UPowr came along.

-UPowr was the sweet spot, software for the clean energy industry.
-I joined as the first design hire and spent four years as Head of Design, building the function from scratch and shipping work across product, content, and brand.
+UPowr is the sweet spot, software for the clean energy industry.
+I was the first design hire and have been Head of Design for four years, building the function from scratch and shipping work across product, content, and brand.

 I'm now looking for a Senior IC role.
-After four years as a manager, I want to spend the next phase on craft.
+After being a manager, I want to focus on craft.
 I'd also like to see how other design leaders run their teams.
 I know how hard it can be, and I want to learn from people who do it well.

-Outside work, I'm a keen bike rider and I'd love to help you plan a safe route to your workplace.
-I also make artworks for my kids with hidden messages for them to one day find.
-I'm in Sydney and open to any setup, including coming into an office whenever it helps the team.
+Outside work, I'm a keen bike rider, and I'd love to help you plan a safe route to your workplace.
+I also create artworks for my kids with hidden messages for them to find one day.